ChrisChinchilla/chrischinchilla.com/src/pages/cv.md

 - I was on the organising committee for the 2018, 2019, 2020, 2021 EU, and 2019 Australian Write the Docs conferences.
 - I co-organised the "Tool the Docs" devroom at FOSDEM in 2018, 2019, 2021, 2024, and 2025.
 - I was a judge for the Mozilla open source awards in 2020.
 - I run the Berlin Shut Up & Write© meetup with over 3,500 members, and thanks to the co-organisers, we run meetups almost every day.
-It is the largets chapter in the world and I was recently invited to speak at the community symposium.
+It is the largest chapter in the world and I was recently invited to speak at the community symposium.

 ## Work Experience